Need to know

 - Many people take out cheap health insurance to avoid paying extra tax or being penalised after age 31

 - Some cheap policies are just junk: they won't pay out for the essentials and don't even provide relief for public hospitals

-- CHOICE is calling for an end to tax concessions and rebates on junk policies as they offer little value
+- CHOICE is calling for an end to tax concessions and rebates on these junk policies

 What hospital policies are bad value, or 'junk'?

-CHOICE has found three types of hospital policies that are bad value for consumers:
+We've found three types of hospital policies that are bad value: